jackewiebohne/machine-learning-from-scratch/README.md

 ## knn
 k nearest neighbor
-can do 'exact' and 'approximate' (via locality sensitive hashing, using hyperplanes and hamming distance) exact will be nearly always faster (since it is fully vectorised) default distance measure is euclidian, but cosine distance is also implemented (but not recommended) includes plotting at choosable levels of elaboration
+can do 'exact' and 'approximate' (via locality sensitive hashing, using hyperplanes and hamming distance) exact will often be faster (since it is fully vectorised) unless dealing with a huge dataset default distance measure is euclidian, but cosine distance is also implemented (but not recommended) includes plotting at choosable levels of elaboration